How to encourage networking at events

 Schedule regular breaks

 The best way to encourage networking at your event is to give attendees the time and space to connect.
-It seems like an obvious point, but conference planners are still focussing on delivering as many talks as possible within their event.
+It seems like an obvious point, but some conference planners are still focussing on delivering as many talks as possible within their event.
 Having regular breaks throughout the day actually helps attendees concentrate during the sessions and also gives them a good opportunity to network.

 As a general rule, morning and afternoon coffee breaks should be half an hour and at least one hour for lunch.
 This gives attendees enough time to grab a drink, check their emails, visit the bathroom and, of course, network.